janstrohschein/KOARCH/Big_Data_Platform/Docker/readme.md

 ### |-- configurations
 The configurations folder stores several files:
 - the `config.yml` contains the configuration for all modules in the project.
-The relevant sections for each module are specified in the `docker-compose.yml`.
+  Furthermore, the config file includes general use case specific configuration, e.g., regarding the objective function or the initial design.
+  The description of each service in the docker-compose file specifies which sections of the config file will be used in the container.
 - the `requirements.txt` contains all the packages that need to be installed in a container.
 The Dockerfile copies the file into the container and installs the packages during the build process.
 ### |-- schema
-The containers use indirect communication with a messaging approach.
+The modules use indirect communication with a messaging approach.
-All messages are verified with the related Avro schema, which is stored in an `.avsc` file.
+All messages are send via Kafka and verified with the related Avro schema, which is stored in an `.avsc` file.
 Each module specifies its input- and output-topics and the associated schemas in the `config.yml`.
 ## |- docker-compose files
 Several services are combined into a docker-compose file, which allows to manage all services together.